Teksta versija

 7.1. a doctoral degree;

-7.3. scientific work experience of at least 10 years and published original scientific articles in scientific journals or collected articles reviewed and included in Web of Science or SCOPUS databases the citation index of which reaches at least the average index in the field (not applicable to an expert on national economy);
+7.3. scientific work experience of at least 10 years and published original scientific articles in scientific journals or collected articles reviewed and included in Web of Science or SCOPUS databases the citation index of which reaches at least the average index in the field (not applicable to a national economy expert);

 8. The requirements for the head of the group of experts shall be as follows: